bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 This led to his two inconsistency theorems:

-> In a formal system about as powerful as natural numbers, either the system is
+> In a formal system that includes a certain amount of arithmetic, either the
-> inconsistent (i.e. useless) or there are true statements that cannot be
+> system is inconsistent (i.e. useless) or there are statements that cannot be
 > proved (i.e. potential additional axioms)

 and

-> In a formal system about as powerful as natural numbers, either the system is
+> In a formal system that includes a certain amount of arithmetic, either the
-> inconsistent or it's consistency cannot be proved within the system
+> system is inconsistent or it's consistency cannot be proved within the system
+> itself

-On one side the theorems seem to have a depressing meaning, setting limits to what can be achieved ultimately by the formalisations based on natural numbers, and "what we can know".
+On one side the theorems seem to have a depressing meaning, setting limits to what can be achieved ultimately by the formalisations based on elementary natural numbers arithmetic and "what we can know".

-With the first theorem one faced with a true statement that cannot be proved, the statement can be added as a new theorem creating a new formal system, but then either the new system becomes inconsistent, or another (unprovable) statement can be added creating yet another formal system and so on.
+With the first theorem one faced with a statement that cannot be proved (or disproved), the statement can be added as a new theorem creating a new formal system, but then either the new system becomes inconsistent, or another (unprovable) statement can be added creating yet another formal system and so on.

 With the second theorem we can't prove the consistency of a formal system based on natural numbers.
 We could prove it using a superset, but then the superset might be inconsistent.

 But then there is a optimistic interpretation.
-Maybe for example we can prove the inconsistency of the natural numbers using a formal system that is not a superset of the natural numbers.
+Maybe for example we can prove the inconsistency for a formal system using another formal system that does not have the kind or arithmetic that implies the inconsistency theorem.
 Or maybe we need to go back to foundational questions like: "what are zero and one?" or "what does <<for any>> means?".

 # Turing, Alonzo Church - the Computers Link